-- Fisheries Research House, 25 Geils Court, Deakin, Australian Capital Territory, was renewed on 1 September 2023 and expires on 31 August 2026, with a 3-year right of renewal to 31 August 2029.
-Lease payments are paid on a monthly basis and subject to a 4 per cent annual increase in accordance with the new lease agreement. - Wine Australia, corner of Botanic and Hackney Roads, Adelaide, South Australia expires on 31 July 2026, with a right of renewal on 1 August 2026.
+- Fisheries Research House, 25 Geils Court, Deakin, Australian Capital Territory, expires on 31 August 2026, with a 3-year right of renewal to 31 August 2029.
+Lease payments are paid on a monthly basis and subject to a 4 per cent annual increase in accordance with the lease agreement. - Wine Australia, corner of Botanic and Hackney Roads, Adelaide, South Australia, expires on 31 July 2026, with a right of renewal on 1 August 2026.
 Lease payments are paid on a monthly basis and subject to a CPI annual increase in accordance with the lease agreement.